 }

-This configuration allows Cursor to automatically install and run the MCP server when needed.
+This configuration automatically handles the installation and setup of the MCP server through npx.

-You can start using the MCP server by asking your AI assistant questions like:
+Once configured, you can start asking your AI assistant questions about your chat history:

 "Create TypeScript interface naming conventions from my conversations"